 - Anne Elliot fell for Captain Wentworth before the start of the plot.
 Her friends and aristocratic family tell her to reject him because he's poor.
 A few years on, he's risen up through the ranks of the navy and made quite a lot of money, while Sir Walter Elliot is deep in debts.
 However, the marriage of Captain Wentworth and Anne Elliot relies on their love, and he doesn't care much for her coming from Blue Blood and she doesn't really care about his great wealth beyond being happy that they can afford to get married and have a comfortable income.

 - In Sense and Sensibility, Willoughby marries Miss Gray.
-He's a gentleman (and a scoundrel) of a landed gentry with a mansion house called Combe Magna, and he will inherit another house from his aunt.
+He's a gentleman (and a scoundrel) of the landed gentry with a mansion house called Combe Magna, and he will inherit another house from his childless kinswoman, Mrs. Smith.
 However, he lives extravagantly and is deep in debts.
-Miss Gray has a dowry of fifty thousands pounds, which makes her the wealthiest heiress in Jane Austen's 'verse.
+Miss Gray has a dowry of fifty thousand pounds, which makes her the wealthiest heiress in Jane Austen's 'verse.
 Her feelings for him are not entirely clear, but he was a fashionable, handsome man, and she wanted to get married so she could part with her guardians with whom she didn't get along.
-Willoughby claims he loves Marianne Dashwood who is lovely, intelligent, passionate, but poor as a church mouse, and Miss Gray, being rather plain, is understandably jealous, but it's only Willoughby's words.
-They are not an ideal couple but narrator says at the end of the book that they were not always unhappy together.
+Willoughby claims he loves Marianne Dashwood, who is lovely, intelligent, and passionate, but poor as a church mouse; Miss Gray, being rather plain, is understandably jealous, but it's only Willoughby's words.
+They are not an ideal couple but the narrator says at the end of the book that they were not always unhappy together.

 - In Arcia Chronicles, everyone thinks that this is the reason why Alexander (the king's youngest brother) marries Jacqueline re Flo (daughter and sole heir of the wealthy late King Maker).
 However, in reality, he does it mainly to protect his Unlucky Childhood Friend from other, less scrupulous suitors.

-- Subverted in Discworld, where Sam Vimes (then poor and a common copper) is marrying Sybil Ramkin (the richest and highest-titled lady in Ankh-Morpork).
-Only in later books is it revealed (or Ret Conned) that the Vimes family was nobility before being stripped of their titles and money for killing the last king of Ankh-Morpork, and Vimes becomes a Duke only some time after he's married.
+- Subverted in Men at Arms with Sam Vimes (then poor and a common copper) marrying Sybil Ramkin (the richest and highest-titled lady in Ankh-Morpork).
+Only in later books is it revealed (or Ret-Conned) that the Vimes family was nobility before being stripped of their titles and money for killing the last king of Ankh-Morpork, and Vimes becomes a Duke only some time after he's married.

 - Two of the marriages in Belisarius Series.
 Both turned out as Perfectly Arranged Marriage, Eric Flint having a fondness for this.

-- Kethry of the Heralds of Valdemar series has a vicious version of this in her backstory: when she was twelve years old, her brother decided to fix his Impoverished Patrician status by marrying her off against her will to a rich and ambitious merchant with a thing for little girls.
+- Kethry of the Vows and Honor trilogy has a vicious version of this in her backstory: when she was twelve years old, her brother decided to fix his Impoverished Patrician status by marrying her off against her will to a rich and ambitious merchant with a thing for little girls.
 Kethry's old nurse managed to help her escape, but unfortunately not before the wedding night.

 - Eodar of Glory in the Thunder turned down his one chance to marry into money.
 He pressures his daughter not to make the same mistake.